yebigithub/ARC_cluster/README.md

 - Method1 to log in (Alternative)
 	- Log into your thinkerclffs account via terminal
 	```
-	ssh urid@tinkercliffs1.arc.vt.edu # or
+	ssh urid@tinkercliffs1.arc.vt.edu # you can use 1 or 2
 	ssh urid@tinkercliffs2.arc.vt.edu
 	```
 	- Command lines to set $TIN1 and $TIN2 in environment.
+After that you just need to use $TIN1 or $TIN2 to log in, no need to type in the long email address any more.
 	```
 	nano .bash_profile
 	export TIN1=yebi@tinkercliffs1.arc.vt.edu
 	source .bash_profile
 	```
 - Method 2 to log in (Works better)
 	- click **OnDemand** link: https://ood.arc.vt.edu/pun/sys/dashboard/